John Tyler: Election of 1844

 Following Tyler's break with the Whigs in 1841, he attempted a return to his old Democratic party, but its members, especially the followers of Van Buren, were not ready to accept him.
 As the election of 1844 approached, Van Buren appeared to have a lock on the Democratic nomination, while Clay was certain to be the Whig candidate.
-With little chance of election, the only way to salvage his presidential legacy was to threaten to run for President and force public acceptance of Texas annexation.
-Tyler used his vast presidential patronage power, and formed a third party, the National Democratic, with the officeholders and political networks he had built over the previous year.
+With little chance of election, the only way to salvage his presidential legacy was to threaten to run for president and force public acceptance of Texas annexation.
+Tyler used his vast presidential patronage power, and formed a third party, the Tyler Party, with the officeholders and political networks he had built over the previous year.
 Multiple supportive newspapers across the country issued editorials promoting his candidacy throughout the early months of 1844.
 Reports of meetings held throughout the country suggest that support for the president was not limited to officeholders, as is widely assumed.
 Just as the Democratic Party was holding its presidential nomination in Baltimore, Maryland, the Tyler supporters, in that very city, were holding signs reading "Tyler and Texas!", and with their own high visibility and energy, they gave Tyler their nomination.
-His new Democratic-Republican Party renominated Tyler for the presidency on May 27, 1844.
-However, Tyler's party was loosely organized, failed to nominate a Vice President, and had no platform.
+His party nominated Tyler for the presidency on May 27, 1844.
+However, Tyler's party was loosely organized, failed to nominate a vice president, and had no platform.

 Regular Democrats were forced to call for annexation of Texas in their platform, but there was a bitter battle for the presidential nomination.
 Ballot after ballot, Van Buren failed to win the necessary super-majority of Democratic votes, and slowly fell in the rankings.
 It was not until the ninth ballot that the Democrats turned their sights to James K. Polk, a less prominent candidate who supported annexation.
 They found him to be perfectly suited for their platform, and he was nominated with two-thirds of the vote.
 Tyler considered his work vindicated, and implied in an acceptance letter that annexation was his true priority rather than election.

 In the spring of 1844, Tyler ordered Secretary of State John C. Calhoun to begin negotiations with Texas president Sam Houston for the annexation of Texas.
 To bolster annexation and keep Mexico at bay, Tyler boldly ordered the U.S. Army to the Texas border on western Louisiana.
 He strongly supported Texas annexation.